JA-26-01/JA-26-01/README.md

 - 📫 How to reach me **iamjesmine.2001@gmail.com**

 - ⚡ Fun fact **I will say two.
-1. Can be amazingly dumb at times and 2.can binge-watch and complete an anime in 1 day straight**
+                <br> 1.
+Can be amazingly dumb at times and
+                <br> 2.can binge-watch and complete an anime in 1 day straight**

 <p align="left">
 </p>